drupol/registryonsteroids/README.md

 This module modifies the theme registry in the following way:
 - Entries for base hooks are not changed.
 - Existing entries for variants, e.g. if a template like `node--article--teaser.tpl.php` was discovered, are modified so that variant-specific preprocess and process functions are called in addition to those of the base hook.
-Functions that were added by contrib modules, like `ds_entity_variables` added by Display Suite, are preserved, as if the module had added the function on the variant itself.
+Functions that were added by contrib modules, like `ds_entity_variables` added by Display Suite, are preserved as if the module had added the function on the variant itself.
 - New variant entries are created for discovered preprocess/process functions where an entry does not exist yet.
 E.g. if a preprocess function `MYTHEME_preprocess_node__webform__full` is found, then a new entry for `$registry['node__webform__full']` and `$registry['node__webform']` will be created, even if no template like `node--webform--full.tpl.php` or `node--webform.tpl.php` exists.
 - Provides a configuration form where you can enable or disable the `theme_debug` option available [since Drupal 7.33](https://www.drupal.org/node/223440#theme-debug).
 - Provides an option to enable the rebuild of the registry at each page load.